jaedb/debugtools/README.md

 ============

 1. Add to your composer requirements `composer require jaedb/debugtools`
+2. Edit your theme's `templates/Page.ss` template and add `$DebugTools` immediately before the `</body>` tag
-2. Run /dev/build?flush=1
+3. Run /dev/build?flush=1
-3. Toggle debug tools by turning your site to DEV or TEST modes (disabled on LIVE sites for obvious reasons)
+4. Toggle debug tools by turning your site to DEV or TEST modes (disabled on LIVE sites for obvious reasons)